Avanade/CoreEx/src/CoreEx/RefData/README.md

 The parameter is either just the named reference data entity which will result in all corresponding entries being returned (e.g: `?gender` or `?gender&country`).
 Otherwise, specific codes can be specified (e.g" `?gender=m,f`, `?gender=m&gender=f`, `?gender=m,f&country=au,nz`).
 The options can be mixed and matched (e.g: `?gender&country=au,nz`).

 To expose, [code similar to](../../../samples/My.Hr/My.Hr.Api/Controllers/ReferenceDataController.cs) the following should be adopted.
-The [orchestrator](#Orchestration-and-caching) encapsulates all the requisite functionality to function.
+The [orchestrator](#Orchestration-and-caching) encapsulates all the requisite functionality to perform in a consistent manner.

 ``` csharp
 [HttpGet()]